 Brick is a classic building material for residential construction, but brick exteriors sometimes look drab and dark.
 Deep red and brown brick houses are the worst offenders.
 To brighten dark brick homes, you have two options: brighten the brick or make the overall look appear brighter with lighter, brighter accents.

 The right solution for you depends on your home and your taste.
 You may find that a combination of ideas works best.

 Paint the Brick

-Painting the brick is the most extreme solution for a dark brick exterior, but it definitely brightens the look.
+Painting the brick is the most extreme solution for a dark brick exterior, but it brightens the look.
 It's a good option when you don't like the brick color at all.
 Neutral paint colors ranging from white to taupe tend to look best.

 Before painting your exterior brick, drive your neighborhood to make sure your home will still fit.
-If you belong to a homeowners association or live in a designated historical district, make sure the change is permitted.
+If you belong to a homeowners association or live in a designated historic district, make sure the change is permitted.

 If you plan to put your home on the market soon, consult with a real estate agent to make sure painted brick won't lower your home's value.